finos/FDC3/docs/api-bridging/spec.md

 * Expand on how the DAB should create the JWT token (and its claims, which must change to avoid replay attacks) which it sends out in the `hello` message for DAs to validate.
 * To create final PR:
-  * Add DesktopAgentIdentifier to API types page and adjust relevant API types.
+  * Add DesktopAgentIdentifier to API types page and adjust docs for existing types that will need it.
+  * Add DesktopAgentIdentifier to API sources and adjust existing types that will need it.
+  * Add new Errors to API sources.

 ## Implementing a Desktop Agent Bridge